mah9ah/fullstack-recipe-app/README.md

 JavaScript / JSX – Application logic and UI
 Expo Image – Optimized image loading
 Custom Themes – Light/Dark UI modes

+## credits to codesistency for help on this project